sekika/swrcfit/README.md

 * License: GNU General Public License
 * Version of this distribution: 2.0-beta.1

 This is a beta release of version 2.0.
-Please referrer to [New features in version 2.0](#new-features-in-version-20).
+Please refer to [New features in version 2.0](#new-features-in-version-20).
 If you are using older version and want to get the latest beta release, please download it from https://github.com/sekika/swrcfit/releases.
 From version 2.0, you can check installed version by `swrcfit -v`.
 If your swrcfit is older, error message of `File does not exist.` is shown.

 This file is written with markdown and the latest verstion can be viewed online here: https://github.com/sekika/swrcfit/blob/master/README.md